|

 lighthouses, past and present.

-- To continue researching the history of Long Island's lighthouses, lightships, and related
+researching the history of Long Island's lighthouses, lightships,

 preservation of these unique symbols of our maritime heritage.

-- To inform and entertain those interested in the past, present and future of Long
+and entertain those interested in the past, present and future

-- To maintain and update a comprehensive research library and
+and update a comprehensive research library and photography archive

-photography archive containing material relating to Long Island's lighthouses,
+containing material relating to Long Island's lighthouses, lightships,

-- To raise funds for local preservation efforts, such as the
+for local preservation efforts, such as the preservation of the

 |